damianoneill/nc-hammer/README.md

 ## Build

 You should have a working go environment, packages are managed by [vgo](https://github.com/golang/go/wiki/vgo-user-guide).
+This includes support for at least go v1.10.x.

 ```sh
 go get -u golang.org/x/vgo